SchumacherFM/Magento-Markdown/README.md

 Todo
 ----

-For upcoming version 3.0 replace the EpicEditor with StackEdit
+- For version 3.0 replace the EpicEditor with StackEdit
+- For version 4.0 parallel support for Magento2
+- For version 5.0 drop Magento1 support

 Installation Instructions
 -------------------------